kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

     }
 ```

-One output from the `TestObjectUsageReporter` can be composed of 4 types of reports: "UNUSUED", "COUT", "REVERSE", "FORWARD".
+A single file output from the `TestObjectUsageReporter` can be composed of 4 types of reports: "UNUSUED", "COUNT", "REVERSE" and "FORWARD".
 By **compositon(List[String])** method of `com.kazurayam.ks.testobject.TestObjectUsageReporter.Buidler` class, you can choose which type to output, and you can specify the order in a file.
 The method call is optional; will default to `.composition(["UNUSED", "COUNT"])`.
-The "REVERSE" and "FORWARD" report could be too length if you have hundreds of Test Objects in your project.
+The "REVERSE" and "FORWARD" report could be long if you have many Test Cases x many Test Objects in your project.

-By **outputDir(Path)** method, you can optionally specify the directory to save the output file. `outputDir(Path)` is optional; will default to `"./build/reports"`.
+By **outputDir(Path)** method, you can optionally specify the directory to save the output files. `outputDir(Path)` is optional; will default to `"./build/reports"`.

 By **outputFilename(String)** method, you can specify the name of the output file.
 It is optional; will default to `"testobject_usage_report.md"`.

 The sample [`Test Listeners/AssociatorDriver`](Test%20Listeners/AssociatorDriver.groovy) generates 2 files.
 You can change the code it to output only 1 file, or more.
-The location and the name of output file is up to you.
+You can change the location and the name of output file as you like.

 ### (3) custom reports?

 My `com.kazurayam.ks.testobject.TestObjectUsageReporter` class generates output in [Markdown](https://guides.github.com/features/mastering-markdown/) format, which is my favorite.
-You can develop your own reporter class and use it alternatively in the `Test Listener/AssociationDriver`.
-Read the soure [here](Keywords/com/kazurayam/ks/testobject/TestObjectUsageReporter.groovy).
-You would find everything you need to know to make your own reporter class.
+If you want reports in other formats, you can develop your own reporter and use it in the Test Listener.
+You can read the soure of [TestObjectUsageReporter](Keywords/com/kazurayam/ks/testobject/TestObjectUsageReporter.groovy).

 # Conclusion